Tip #872: Resolving an Open Conflict in Your Meeting

 When you reconvene, it helps to be able to refer to mutually established meeting guidelines that outline how differences of opinion will be handled and how decisions will be made.

-It also helps to be able to focus the conversation on an agenda that clearly identifies the overall objective and the specific decisions that need to be made during the meeting.
+It also helps to be able to focus the conversation on an agenda.
+This should clearly identify the overall objective and the specific decisions that need to be made during the meeting.
 It makes a powerful difference to the mood of a meeting when the meeting participants realize they have mutual interests and goals.
 This naturally motivates them to cooperate and collaborate with each other.

 Think back to a conflict that occurred during a meeting you either facilitated or participated in.
 Would taking these conflict abatement actions have made a positive difference?